Towards Generative Ray Path Sampling for Faster Point-to-Point Ray Tracing: Introduction

 In this paper, we propose to address the issue of computational complexity by using an \gls{ml} model that learns how to identify only the valid ray paths that connect two nodes in a scene, typically a \gls{tx} and a \gls{rx}, and that have a given number of interactions with the environment.
 A ray path is considered to be valid if (1) it fulfills Fermat's principle and (2) it is not obstructed by any other object in the scene.

-We summarize our major contributions as follows. \begin{enumerate} \item We propose a \textbf{methodology for sampling path candidates based on generative \gls{ml}}, the first in the field to the best of our knowledge; \item We develop a \textbf{radio frequency- and material-independent} model that can be trained using reinforcement learning, thus avoiding the need for generating a---possibly computationally expensive---ground-truth dataset; \item We implement an \gls{ml} model that is invariant under the special Euclidean group $\mathrm{SE}(3)$ in \gls{3d}, composed of the rotation ($\mathrm{SO}(3)$) and the translation groups, but also to arbitrary scaling, and that can support input scenes of \textbf{any size}, which enables generalization to novel scenes unseen at training time. \end{enumerate}
+We summarize our major contributions as follows. \begin{enumerate} \item We propose a \textbf{methodology for sampling path candidates based on generative \gls{ml}}, the first in the field to the best of our knowledge; \item We develop a \textbf{radio frequency- and material-independent} model that can be trained using reinforcement learning, thus avoiding the need to generate a---potentially computationally expensive---ground truth dataset; \item We implement an \gls{ml} model that is invariant under the special Euclidean group $\mathrm{SE}(3)$ in \gls{3d}, composed of the rotation ($\mathrm{SO}(3)$) and the translation groups, but also to arbitrary scaling, and that can support input scenes of \textbf{any size}, which enables generalization to novel scenes unseen at training time. \end{enumerate}

 The remainder of this paper is organized as follows. \autoref{sec:motivations} motivates the use of a sampling-based approach to reduce the overall simulation time, and introduces the necessary notations.
 Then, \autoref{sec:related} discusses the recent applications of \gls{ml} to radio propagation.
 Subsequently, \autoref{sec:model} presents our model in a general framework, elucidating its operating principle, and \autoref{sec:application} demonstrates its efficiency through a \gls{3d} \gls{rt} example and preliminary results.
 Finally, \autoref{sec:conclusion} reiterates the contributions and preliminary outcomes of the model, while also outlining future avenues for research.
 The source code\footnote{Repository: \url{https://github.com/jeertmans/DiffeRT}.} and a comprehensive tutorial\footnote{Tutorial: \url{https://differt.rtfd.io/icmlcn2025/notebooks/sampling_paths.html}.} are also made available to guide readers through the simulation procedure.